3n3scan/universal-port-management-script/README.md

 # Eno's Universal Port Management Script v1.0
-- This are made for educational purposes only.
+- This is made for educational purposes only.
 I am not responsible for any misuse of these.

 ## Info
 - So if you have any suggestions for improvement, bugs or feedback, just let us know.